martijnsark/TicTacToe_in_Python/README.md

 I'm using Anaconda as my package manager.
 - I made a new environment.
-  - I added the Jupyter Notebook plug-in to my environment via home.
+  - I added the Jupyter Notebook plug-in to my environment via the home tab.
-  - I added the Qt console plug-in to my environment via home.
+  - I added the Qt console plug-in to my environment via the home tab.

 Download link: https://www.anaconda.com/download/success